PX4/PX4-user_guide/en/flight_controller/omnibus_f4_sd.md

 [SYS_HAS_BARO](../advanced_config/parameter_reference.md#SYS_HAS_BARO) | Disable this if your board does not have a barometer.
 [MOT_ORDERING](../advanced_config/parameter_reference.md#MOT_ORDERING) | If you use a 4-in-1 ESC with Betaflight/Cleanflight motor assignment, this parameter can be set accordingly.

+## Reinstall Betaflight {#reinstall_betaflight}

+In order to switch back to *Betaflight*:
+- Backup the PX4 parameters, e.g. by [exporting](https://dev.px4.io/master/en/advanced/parameters_and_configurations.html#exporting-and-loading-parameters) them to an SD card
+- Keep the **bootloader** button pressed while attaching the USB cable
+- Then flash *Betaflight* as usual with the *Betaflight-configurator*

 ## Further Info

 A review with further information of the board can be found [here](https://nathan.vertile.com/blog/2016/10/12/omnibusf4/).

 [This page](https://blog.dronetrest.com/omnibus-f4-flight-controller-guide/) also provides a nice overview with pinouts and setup instructions.